 Radios providing data service use a RS-232 or USB connection for low speed data (1200 bps) and ethernet for high speed connections (128k) to allow easy interfacing with computer equipment.

-The VHF and UHF radios support a 1200 bit/s low-speed data channel, in addition to digital voice.
+The VHF radio supports a 1200 bit/s low-speed data channel, in addition to digital voice.
 The 1.2GHz radio offers 128 kbit/s high-speed data in digital data (DD) mode.

 Most D-STAR user radios will operate in either analog voice or digital voice modes, making them compatible with existing repeater systems.

 D-STAR repeaters only operate in digital voice (DV) mode, they will not repeat an analog signal.

 For more in-depth information on D-STAR equipment, check out www.dstar.ca.